fmj95817/nkuv6helper/README.md

 # nkuv6helper
-remove useless extra ipv6 stateless addresses given by the stupid routers.

-so that you can access ipv6 net with the correct ipv6 address.
+remove useless extra ipv6 stateless addresses given by wrong routers, so that you can access ipv6 net with correct address.

 #Options:
   --rmPre   prefix to remove  [string]

   --pre     prefix to preserve and prefix of address to add  [string]

-  --loc     your location, to determine prefixs if not assigned  [string]
+  --loc     your location to determine prefixs.  [string]

   --suf     suffix of address to add,default is eui64  [string]